ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification.md

 :::

 ::: {.cell .markdown }
-In order to listen to this file, we'l first convert it into the `wav` format.
-Again, we'l use a magic command to run a basic command-line
+In order to listen to this file, we'll first convert it into the `wav` format.
+Again, we'll use a magic command to run a basic command-line
 utility: `ffmpeg`, a powerful tool for working with audio and video files.
 :::